Other sections in Masters:

 Financial Statement Analysis (CFA levels I and II)

 In this module you will acquire the tools needed to analyse financial statement information, in particular for the purpose of valuing businesses.
-To give you practice in this, extensive use is made of cases during the class sessions.
+This module is heavily based on cases.

-After introducing you to fundamental analysis using financial statements, the module focuses on the form and content of financial statements, operating and financial activities in the reformulation of financial statements, and the analysis of profitability.
+After introducing you to the basic framework of fundamental analysis, the module focuses on the form and content of financial statements, operating and financial activities in the reformulation of financial statements, and the analysis of profitability.
 We will also consider issues that arise in the forecasting of financial statements.

 Equity Investments (CFA levels I and II)